 Be smart with using air conditioners

-To find out more about saving on your air conditioning costs and how air conditioning works, see:
+You can find out more about saving on your air conditioning costs here: Energy efficiency tips: air conditioning

 Fans